StanislawWegner/ColoradoBeetle/README.md

 # Project Name
-> Outline a brief description of your project.
+> A web application for managing shopping lists and products, accessible at
-> Live demo [_here_](https://coloradobeetle.pl). <!-- If you have the project hosted somewhere, include the link here. -->
+> coloradobeetle.pl [_here_](https://coloradobeetle.pl). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)